thomasthaddeus/cityuseattle.github.io/index.md

 Welcome to CityU STC TA Center.
 We're here for sharing technical knowledge and solving your problems quickly.
 In addition, we want you learn something from here as well.

-Pages on this site runs on Github.io nad is open to anyone not only CityU TAS.
+Pages on this site runs on Github.io is open to anyone not only CityU TAs.
 If you want to contribute or find something wrong, Please read more about becoming a contributor in [our GitHub repo](https://github.com/cityuseattle/cityuseattle.github.io#contributing).

 #### Thank you for your time!